Ainkra/Ainkra/README.md

 ## About me ✏️

 * Currently learning web development, and Flutter. 🦋
-* .NET apprentice. 🍃
+* .NET dev apprentice. 🍃
-* Love old technologies, and retro-engineering. ⚙️
+* Love old technologies and everything about IT. ⚙️

 ## Skills 🖥️